SSWConsulting/SSW.Rules.Content/rules/use-generic-consistent-names-on-examples/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you use generic and consistent names on examples?
+title: Sample Names - Do you use generic and consistent names on examples?
 guid: 19282a32-6634-44d7-950b-778d25b7f060
 uri: use-generic-consistent-names-on-examples
 created: 2019-04-23T20:09:58.0000000Z